 MOD MNG/30/5

-5.478 Additional allocation: in Azerbaijan, Mongolia, Kyrgyzstan, Romania, Turkmenistan and Ukraine, the band 9 800-10 000 MHz is also allocated to the radionavigation service on a primary basis.
-(WRC-07)
+5.478 Additional allocation: in Azerbaijan, Kyrgyzstan, Romania, Turkmenistan and Ukraine, the band 9 800-10 000 MHz is also allocated to the radionavigation service on a primary basis.
+(WRC-19)

 Reasons: There is no radionavigation service usage in the band 9 800-10 000 MHz in Mongolia.
 Therefore, the name of Mongolia is no longer required in this footnote.